Academic Regulations

 1. Submit your official high school transcript to the Office of Admissions.

-2. Review the High School Articulation Agreements listed on this page to determine which courses are eligible for college credit.
+2. Review the High School Articulation Agreements to determine which courses are eligible for college credit.

 3. Review the required documentation needed to obtain credit.